amazon-science/background-summaries/README.md

 ## License

-This library is licensed under the LICENSE NAME HERE License.
+This content is licensed under the CC-BY-NC-4.0 License.
+See the LICENSE file.

+## Reference

+You can cite our paper as follows:

+    @inproceedings{pratapa2023background,
+        title={Background Summarization of Event Timelines},
+	author={Pratapa, Adithya and Small, Kevin and Dreyer, Markus}, booktitle={EMNLP},
+	year={2023}
+    }